LikithKumarDundigalla/MachineLearningProject/README.md

 4. Run the main script: `python main.py`

 ## File Descriptions
+- `dataset.py` : Extracts data from "Hugging Face" and saves as a csv file.
 - `main.py`: Entry point for orchestrating different approaches.
 - `online_approach.py`: Implements the online approach using existing methodologies.
 - `Ngrams_approach.py`: Contains code for the N-grams based approach.